Tie a Bubble Egg Pattern

 Egg Flies

 The Bubble Egg is the most effective yarn egg you can tie.
 I tie it as small as a #12 KoreaSun 7050 for Spawning Whitefish and as large as a #6 Wide Gap 2457 for King Salmon.
-This #6 105 type Egg Hook or a #8 is about right for most Great Lake tributary situations.
-Like its predecessor the Nuke Egg this tie uses much less Glo-Bug Yarn and so is more translucent to show off the inner bright nucleus.
-This accentuates the translucent appearance and the parallel fibers in its outer "skin" reflect light more like the skin on and egg.
+This #6 105 type Egg Hook is about right for most Great Lake tributary situations.
+Like its predecessor the Nuke Egg, this tie uses less Glo-Bug Yarn and so is more translucent to show off the inner bright nucleus.
+The parallel fibers in its outer "skin" reflect light more like the skin on and egg.

-Tying this pattern will make you apply basic principles of fly tying with some precision, getting the right amount of material in the right place, pointing the right direction, tied down with good tension.
+Tying this pattern good enough to catch fish isn't hard.
+Getting it close to perfect will require applying basic principles of fly tying with some precision, getting the right amount of material in the right place, pointing the right direction, tied down with good tension.

-• Thread 210 Denier for medium or larger eggs, a blending color like White
+• Thread 140 denier for most sizes, a blending color like White

 • or a fluorescent hot spot color like Fire Orange or Chartreuse

-• Body Yarn Here, 45% of a Glo-Bug Yarn strand for right translucence
+• Body Yarn Part of a Glo-Bug Yarn strand, adjust to the right translucence

-• Nucleus Chopped Egg Yarn Dubbing, fibers 3/16 inch Cerise here
+• Nucleus Chopped Egg Yarn Dubbing, fibers 3/16 inch, UV colors

 Mount the hook high in the vise for good finger access to the back tie down point.
 We will work from front to back and end with the whip finish at the back tie down point.